|IT Based Tactics||✓|

-Wilkes Barre is a small city in central Pennsylvania that was a stop on a domestic sex trafficking circuit in the 1970s and 1980s.
+Wilkes Barre is a city of about 45,000 residents in central Pennsylvania that was a stop on a domestic sex trafficking circuit in the 1970s and 1980s.
 The “pimp circuit,” as it was then called, ran along highway corridors in central Pennsylvania (e.g., Allentown, Reading, Harrisburg, Scranton) and upstate New York (Schenectady, Albany, Buffalo).
 Like in most cities, there is also a long history of local street prostitution in Wilkes-Barre.

 An effort to aggressively tackle consumer-level demand in the 1980s and early 1990s (described below) appeared to be highly successful, and essentially depressed the market for purchased sex to the point that the city was taken off the trafficking circuit.
 There is evidence of some level or prostitution and sex trafficking still occurring in the city, such as a case in December 2013 in which two men were charged in federal court for their roles as part of an underage prostitution ring.
 The men were part of a group of five alleged pimps (or more accurately, child sex traffickers) who prostituted underage girls and advertised their services through photos on a website.
 The men were charged with conspiracy to commit sex trafficking, sex trafficking of children, conspiracy to produce child pornography, three counts of production of child pornography, one count of conspiracy to transport and ship child pornography, and three counts of transporting and shipping child pornography.